bssrdev/wilderhood/_posts/2015-08-5-Chorla Ghats.markdown

 <p>C.	The Malabar Pit Viper – The pit viper registers heat using the ‘pits’, positioned on each side of the snake's head between the eye and nostril,and is so sensitive that they can feel the temperature variation produced by a mouse from 6 inches away.
 Venomous to humans.
 Completely harmless when left alone!</p>
 <p>D.	Ferns and jungle blossoms – A feast for the eyes and a welcome relief from looking for expertly camouflaged herps!</p>
 <p>E.	Millipede – A millipede rolled up in self-defence</p>
 <p>F.	The Malabar Gliding Frog – Caught napping!
-Brilliantly coloured in green, yellow and with reddish-pink webbingthat helps it glide between trees</p>
+Brilliantly coloured in green, yellow and with reddish-pink webbing that helps it glide between trees</p>

 <img src="{{ site.baseurl}}/img/2015-08-05/6.jpg" alt="Flower, Chorla Ghats location">
 <p>Chorla is home to some amazingly beautiful plant-life</p>